 Most states license massage therapists and require completion of an accredited program, usually a year or so in length, with at least 500 hours of study.
 Search by the name of your state and keywords "approved massage therapy schools" to obtain a list of schools in your area.

-Job Outlook – Jobs for massage therapists are expected to grow by 26% from 2016-2026, a much faster rate than for other occupations.
+Job Outlook – Jobs for massage therapists are expected to grow by 26 percent from 2016-2026, a much faster rate than for other occupations.

 6. Personal Trainers design and deliver fitness programs for clients.
 They develop routines to optimize the aerobic conditioning, flexibility, and muscular strength of their clients.
 Trainers must promote their services to prospective clients in an ongoing manner to maintain a viable income.

-Job Outlook - Jobs for massage therapists are expected to grow by 10% from 2016-2026, a faster rate than for other occupations.
+Job Outlook - Jobs for personal trainers are expected to grow by 10 percent from 2016-2026, a faster rate than for other occupations.

-Job Outlook - Jobs for physical therapy aides are expected to grow by 31% from 2016-2026, a much faster rate than for other occupations.
+Job Outlook - Jobs for physical therapy aides are expected to grow by 29 percent from 2016-2026, a much faster rate than for other occupations.

 8. Wind Turbine Technicians maintain facilities and equipment that generate power through the wind.
 They test equipment for safety and efficiency, diagnose problems, replace parts, and perform other repairs.
 Wind power has expanded rapidly due to the push for alternative energy sources and advances in wind power technology, so jobs are expanding at a much faster than average rate.

 Technicians complete certificate programs which range in length from three months to two years.
 Search "Wind Turbine Technician Training" to identify some options in your area.